ashishps1/awesome-system-design-resources/README.md

 # Awesome System Design Resources
-This repository contains System Design resources which are useful to learn concepts and prepare for interviews.
+This repository contains resources to learn System Design concepts and prepare for interviews all using free resources.

 ## System Design Fundamentals